Layout

 What is tech product management?

-So, what exactly is a technical product manager?
+So, who exactly qualifies as a technical product manager?

 What is the role of a technical product manager?